Peggy Boyd: Early life

-Boyd was born in Maybole, South Ayshire, as Maggie Paton Davidson Boyd.
+Boyd was born in Maybole, South Ayrshire, as Maggie Paton Davidson Boyd.
 Penny Boyd was her parents' sixth child.
 She had six siblings and was the daughter of Jessie Paton, and James Boyd, a plumber.
 Boyd qualified as a midwife in 1932 after training as a nurse at the Biggart Hospital in Prestwick and the Royal Alexandra Infirmary in Paisley.

 Achievements in nursing

 With Jane Gilmour Govan (1895–1982), Boyd founded the Paisley Trained Nurses Association which in turn became the Ashtrees maternity nursing home.

 The pair went on to become the first Scottish Air Ambulance Nurses.
 Boyd's first flight was on 4 March 1938 when she flew with a child who was suffering from appendicitis.
 She flew with the child from Islay, in the Inner Hebrides.
 The air ambulances often make flights in poor weather conditions.

 Before this, local district nurses on remote islands had accompanied patients to the mainland.
 However, nurses then had to make their way back to the islands, which took several days.
 As such, the Medical Officer of Health for Argyllshire arranged for mainland nurses to be flown out to the islands and then accompany patients back to the mainland.
 Before 1948, an air ambulance flight was not publicly financed; rather the expense fell to the patient.

 Boyd is also recorded as flying with a patient suffering from brucellosis.